Police called to fight between youths in Meadowhall as terrified shoppers fled

 But an eyewitness, who described the incident as a “riot”, said “screaming shoppers” fled when the violence broke out.

-The witness, who was sat in The Steel Foundry pub owned by the Wetherspoons chain at the time of the incident, said they saw youths “battering each other” and “smashing chairs over each other, and punching and kicking”.
+The witness, who was sat in The Steel Foundry pub owned by the Wetherspoons chain at the time of the incident, said they saw youths “battering each other,” smashing a chair and “punching and kicking” each other.

 The shocked witness said “shoppers were running, screaming, away from the fighting".

-It is reported that a number of people filmed the violence on their phones as it unfolded but then the WiFi in the shopping centre went off.
+It is reported that a number of people filmed the violence on their phones as it unfolded.

 “The youths were just running in and out and battling at will.
-It was like a riot.
-Loads of furniture got smashed including over people's heads,” the witness said.
+It was like a riot,” the witness said.

 “It was hellish.
 A lot of shoppers were absolutely terrified and either fled or hid.”